 Below is a quick reference card to print out:

-As you can see in the comparative pricing table above, these are wide ranges, so it’s important to understand what factors affect shingle roof replacement cost.
+As you can see in the comparative pricing table above, these are wide ranges, so it’s important to understand what factors affect replacement costs.

 These factors will determine where your shingle replacement cost falls on the spectrum for single-story and two-story homes: